mendix/docs/content/en/docs/appstore/connectors/ibm-watson-connector.md

 {{< figure src="/attachments/appstore/connectors/ibm-watson-connector/connectorlist.png" alt="The list of IBM Watson connector actions available in Mendix microflows" >}}

-To use these actions, just drag them into your microflow.
+To use these actions, just drag them onto your microflow.
 Each of the connectors is described in the following sections:

 * [Watson Assistant](#WatsonAssistant)
 * [Speech to Text](#SpeechToText)